kodecocodes/video-dsk-materials/README.md

-# Data Structures & Algorithms in Kotlin: Materials
+# Data Structures & Algorithms in Kotlin: The Basics: Materials

-This repo contains all the downloadable materials and projects associated with the **[Data Structures & Algorithms in Kotlin](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).
+This repo contains all the downloadable materials and projects associated with the **[Data Structures & Algorithms in Kotlin: The Basics](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.